imagej/imagej.github.io/_pages/plugins/bigwarp.md

 The default parameters will result in the exported image having the same dimensions as the target image.

-{% include info-box content="Take care when exporting very large data sets as they can cause out-of-memory exceptions." %}
+{% include notice icon="info" content="Take care when exporting very large data sets as they can cause out-of-memory exceptions." %}

 -   Resolution
     -   Target: *The output will have the same resolution as the target image*